riojosdev/100-days-of-code/log.md

 I added some achievements to motivate.
 I also thought of bunch of things to add.
 But I have to learn a bit more.

 **Link(s) to work**: [Disliker The Game](https://withdislike.now.sh/)

+### Day 30: Jun 2, 2020

+**Today's Progress**: Started Learning Node.js

+**Thoughts:** I know I started learning React.
+But I found out It would much more beneficial to learn node.
+I have some project ideas that I need to work on.
+And Node.js is an important part of it.
+I hope I can do it quickly.
+But I should also remember that it isn't the time I'm spending but the journey I'm having.

+**Link(s) to work**: None